instance-id/ProStream/docs/topics/chapters/getting-started/step-2-setup-scene.md

 - Scene is now ready for configuration

 <note>

-    <p>The scene reload is necessary for ProStream to complete the setup process.
-This is automatic and takes only a few seconds.</p>
+The scene reload is necessary for ProStream to complete the setup process.
+This is automatic and takes only a few seconds.

 </note>
 </procedure>
 </snippet>